Shairam/ballerina-sp-tracing/README.md

   You can perform some detailed queries in order to look deep in the performance of your services.
 For example

-   - The below query will help you find the number of requests per resource (will include self defined spans as well)
+   - The below query will help you find the number of requests per resource (will include self defined spans as well).

             Query parameters use for each category:-